 Today, most people who have strep infections are treated with antibiotics before rheumatic fever occurs.
 If you have strep throat, take all of the antibiotics your doctor prescribes, even if you feel better before the medicine is gone.

 Heart valve disease caused by rheumatic fever mainly affects older adults who had strep infections before antibiotics were available.
 It also affects people from developing countries, where rheumatic fever is more common.

 Common germs that enter the bloodstream and get carried to the heart can sometimes infect the inner surface of the heart, including the heart valves.
-This rare but serious infection is called infective endocarditis (EN-do-kar-DI-tis), or IE.
+This rare but serious infection is called infective endocarditis.

 The germs can enter the bloodstream through needles, syringes, or other medical devices and through breaks in the skin or gums.
-Often, the body's defenses fight off the germs and no infection occurs.
-Sometimes these defenses fail, which leads to IE.
+Often, the body’s defenses fight off the germs and no infection occurs.
+Sometimes these defenses fail, which leads to infective endocarditis.